dincarnato/draco/README.md

 ## Known issues

-### Clang >= 19 and dlib
+### Clang &ge; 19 and dlib

-In Ubuntu 25.04, when Clang is used to compile DRACO and the LibC++ is used (with `-DUSE_LIBCXX=ON`), a compilation error is triggered and it seems to be caused by dlib.
+On Ubuntu 25.04, if Clang is used to compile DRACO and LibC++ is used (with `-DUSE_LIBCXX=ON`), a compilation error is triggered, which appears to be caused by dlib.

-The error message contains something like the following:
+The error message looks like the following:
 ```
 /usr/include/dlib/matrix/../serialize.h:1963:14: note: in instantiation of member function 'std::basic_string<unsigned int>::resize' requested here
  1963 |         item.resize(size);
       |              ^
 ```

-There exists [a closed issue](https://github.com/davisking/dlib/issues/3045), the problem should be fixed in version 19.24.7.
+This has been reported in [a closed dlib issue](https://github.com/davisking/dlib/issues/3045), and the problem should be fixed in version 19.24.7.

-Unfortunately, to date, Ubuntu 25.04 ships an older version of the library.
-We suggest to use GCC or, if possible, to manually update dlib.
+Unfortunately, to date, as Ubuntu 25.04 ships with an older version of the library, we suggest to use GCC or, if possible, to manually update dlib.